-TILEL4 - Electrical Illumination and Laboratory - 4 Credits Pre-requisites -TFEER
+TILEL4 - Electrical Illumination and Laboratory - 4 Credits Pre-requisites -TFEER Lecture 40 hrs/Laboratory 40 hrs/Outside the Classroom Work 20 hrs

 This course recognizes the importance of luminaries in the field of electricity and discusses the elements and components of modern luminaries.
 Covers measurement for proper operation of the system.